Image by ismagilov from iStock

 • Who uses them to make better decisions?

-• Who ensures they stay relevant as the business evolves?
+• Who ensures they remain relevant as the business evolves?

-When that space is nurtured—with the right conversations, models, and governance—business architecture can become an incredibly powerful enabler of strategy, agility, and clarity.
+When this shared space is nurtured—with the right conversations, models, and governance—business architecture can become a powerful enabler of strategy, agility, and clarity.

 Final Thought

-If you’re an IT or enterprise architect, you’re probably already contributing to business architecture — even if you’re not calling it that.
-You’re modeling capabilities, aligning systems to business needs, helping teams make sense of complexity.
+If you’re an IT or enterprise architect, you may already be contributing to business architecture—whether you realize it or not.
+You are modeling capabilities, aligning systems with business needs, and helping teams navigate complexity.

-And maybe that’s what business architecture is really about: not having all the answers, but building better shared understanding — together.
+Perhaps that’s ultimately what business architecture is about: not having all the answers, but fostering a better shared understanding—together.

 To Probe Further